 “need to make their net-zero pledges more concrete, ensuring these commitments are included in NDCs, and action brought forward.”

-Currently, six of the highest CO2 emitting countries China, the US, EU, India, Russia, and Japan in the world, are investing and developing Solar Power Satellite (SPS) systems to produce clean energy 24 hours a day, 365 days a year without the atmospheric, day/night light interference.
+Currently, six of the highest CO2 emitting countries China, the US, EU, India, Russia, and Japan in the world, are investing in and developing Solar Power Satellite (SPS) systems to produce clean energy 24 hours a day, 365 days a year without the atmospheric, day/night light interference.
 And based on a new study from the Frazer-Nash Consultancy, on behalf of the Department for Business, Energy and Industrial Strategy (BEIS), the UK, which has left the EU, maybe. joining this list as a feasible solution to cutting the country’s carbon footprint.

 SPS is the collection of solar energy in space and its wireless transmission for use on Earth or other bodies.
 The growth of the global SPS market has been propelled by the implementation of strict government regulations concerning environmental pollution and a rise in investment in sustainable power generation.